Judge to hold hearing over Georgia special grand jury report - NewsBreak

 If McBurney decides to disseminate the report, he must also determine whether any parts of it should be redacted and whether the report should be made public now or later.
 It’s unclear how quickly he will rule.

-The investigation is one of several that threaten potential legal consequences for the Republican former president as he seeks reelection in 2024.
-Over a period of roughly seven months, the special grand jury heard from dozens of witnesses, including high-profile Trump allies, such as attorney Rudy Giuliani and Sen. Lindsey Graham of South Carolina, and high-ranking Georgia officials, such as Secretary of State Brad Raffensperger and Gov. Brian Kemp.
+The investigation is one of several that threatens potential legal consequences for the former president as he seeks reelection in 2024.
+Over a period of roughly seven months, the special grand jury heard from dozens of witnesses , including high-profile Trump allies, including attorney Rudy Giuliani and Sen. Lindsey Graham of South Carolina , and high-ranking Georgia officials, such as Secretary of State Brad Raffensperger and Gov. Brian Kemp .

 Willis began investigating shortly after a recording of a January 2021 phone call between Trump and Raffensperger became public.
 In that call, the president suggested that the state’s top elections official, a fellow Republican, could “find” the votes needed to overturn his loss to Democrat Joe Biden.